 Step 3: Data Import

-Data Import is the last step in the process of Excel to PostgreSQL data transfer.
+Data Import is the last step in the process to connect Excel to PostgreSQL data transfer.
 After you’ve established the Excel connect to PostgreSQL, you may query the data using SQL syntax, just like any other table.
 This data can now be imported into your PostgreSQL Table.
 Select Export Data from the context menu of the table you want to import into PostgreSQL.

 Click Next after selecting Database.
 Change the target container to the schema in PostgreSQL where your table resides.
 Click on the OK button.